This post may contain affiliate links.

 12. Drunk Elephant T.L.C.
 Framboos Glycolic Resurfacing Night Serum

 If your skin is a little heartier then a nightly glycolic acid treatment is a great way to get it looking smooth and glowing.
 Glycolic acid, also known as AHA, can be pretty intense, so this formula makes sure to counter that with a whole collection of skin-soothers and hydrators, including aloe vera for skin and grape juice extract.
-It also contains some salicylic acid to target acne, and hyaluronic acid to keep the skin plump and soft.
+This Drunk Elephant product also contains some salicylic acid to target acne, and hyaluronic acid to keep the skin plump and soft.
 Pick it up from Sephora!

 13. Winky Lux Dream Gelee Hydrator